-This Energy Insights post comes from a recent Intechange podcast Steal This Decarbonization Plan! with Hal Harvey, who is talking about his excellent new book Designing Climate Solutions: A Policy Guide for Low-Carbon Energy
+This Energy Insights post comes from a recent Intechange podcast Steal This Decarbonization Plan! with Hal Harvey, who is talking about his book Designing Climate Solutions: A Policy Guide for Low-Carbon Energy.

 - stable, long term goals that don’t rely on repassing legislation

 - prices where consumers are price sensitive (i.e. industry)

 - don’t set prices - use reverse actions to auction the subsidy

 - performance standards where consumers aren’t price sensitive (i.e. transport)

 Divergent learning curves